atomicframeworks/dotfiles/README.md

 ## Aliases
 There is a slew of added aliases, and they are loaded conditionally.
-Some depend on OS, others on a language or command to be installed.
+Some depend on OS, some depend on a language, and others require a command to be installed.

 Rather than list them all out the best way to see what commands are added is to simply check out the .-.alias files by using the aliases listed in the above `editing .- dotfiles` section.